-A student handbook listing explaining rules and policies concerning student behavior on campus is published annually.
+A student handbook explaining rules and policies concerning student behavior on and off campus is published annually.
 The handbook may also be accessed on the Lindenwood website: www.lindenwood.edu.

-Blue Light Emergency Phones
+Blue Light Assistance Phones

-Lindenwood University has 17 blue light emergency phones on campus.
+Lindenwood University has 17 blue light assistance phones on campus.
 These two-way call boxes are located strategically around campus.
-They allow an individual in need of assistance to speak to an emergency operator by pushing the "Emergency" button on the call box.
+They allow an individual in need of assistance to speak to a Public Safety officer by pushing the "Emergency" button on the call box.